maksar/puberty/Readme.md

 ## Generating Random Data

-The expression `list userProducer` belongs to the type `Producer (List User)` that can be read as “List Member Generator”.
-It is achieved by applying schemer `list` (with a signature of the type `list : Producer a -> Producer (List a)`) to the generator `userProducer` (from types `Producer User`).
-It is easy to build a different and more complex generator on the basis of one existing generator.
+The expression `list userProducer` has the type `Producer (List User)` that can be read as “Generator of random Lists of Users”.
+It is achieved by applying combinator `list` (with a type signature `list : Producer a -> Producer (List a)`) to the generator `userProducer` (“Generator of random User” with type `Producer User`).
+It is easy to build more complex generators on top of the existing ones.
 By the way, that is how `userProducer` was built:

 ```elm
 userProducer : Producer User